steaklive/EveryRay-Rendering-Engine/README.md

 - Backspace - enable editor
 - R/T/Y - scale/translate/rotate object in the editor mode

+# Notes
+Only "Sponza Main Demo" scene has almost all features and is up-to-date with all changes to the codebase.
+Other levels might not have, for example, working editor or post processing stack due to the legacy code.
+I will be refactoring those levels when possible.

 # External Dependencies
 Create a folder "external" in the root directory and place these built libraries
 - DirectX Effects 11 (https://github.com/Microsoft/FX11)